Rome pasta dishes to try while in Rome, best Rome restaurants for each and easy to follow recipes to replicate them at home

 Pasta with Romanesco is a very popular Rome pasta dish that uses one of the most typical vegetables from the Rome region: romanesco (also called romanesco broccoli or romanesco cauliflower).

-The most traditional way to make this pasta is mixing romanesco with Italian sausage, which results in a super tasty and complete meal however, you can also make this pasta with anchovies instead or make it fully vegetarian eliminating the meat altpogther and using roasted pine nuts instead.
+However, you can also make this pasta with anchovies instead or make it fully vegetarian eliminating the meat altpogther and using roasted pine nuts instead.

 A nice twist on a classic!